oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 This lab assumes you have:
 * VS Code installed
 * Installed the Cline for VS Code Extension
-* Configured an Oracle Database connection using the Oracle SQL Developer for VS Code extension</p>
+* Configured an Oracle Database connection using the SQL Developer Extension for VS Code

+<p></p>

 > &#9872; **NOTE:** If participating in a workshop, you may optionally use your the credentials provided to you.